tauseefkhushi143-max/Maze_Solving_code/README.md

 # Maze_Solving_code
-In this code we solve a maze.
+In this code we solve a maze problem.